 Capitalized Interest Account.
-The capitalized interest account will be created with an initial deposit by the depositor on the closing date of cash in an amount equal to \$40,000,000.
+The capitalized interest account will be created with an initial deposit by the depositor on the closing date of cash in an amount equal to \$94,000,000.
 The initial deposit will not be replenished.

-Amounts held from time to time in the capitalized interest account will be held for the benefit of the class A Noteholders and the class B Noteholders, as applicable.
-If, on any distribution date through the June 2012 distribution date, the amount of Available Funds is insufficient to pay or allocate any of the items specified in clauses (b) and (c) (or only clause (b) if a Class B Interest Subordination Condition is in effect) under "-Distributions-Distributions from the Collection Account" above, amounts on deposit in the capitalized interest account on that distribution date will be withdrawn by the indenture administrator to cover those shortfalls, to the extent of funds on deposit therein, and will be allocated in the same order of priority shown under "-Distributions-Distributions from the Collection Account" above.
+Amounts held from time to time in the capitalized interest account will be held for the benefit of the noteholders.
+If, on any distribution date through the February 2014 distribution date, the amount of Available Funds is insufficient to pay the item specified in clause (b) under "-Distributions-Distributions from the Collection Account" above, amounts on deposit in the capitalized interest account on that distribution date will be withdrawn by the indenture administrator to cover those shortfalls, to the extent of funds on deposit therein, and will be allocated in the same order of priority shown under "-Distributions-Distributions from the Collection Account" above.

-Funds on deposit in the capitalized interest account on the distribution dates listed in the table below in excess of the corresponding account balances will be transferred to the collection account and included in Available Funds on that distribution date.
+Funds on deposit in the capitalized interest account on the distribution dates listed in the table below in excess of the corresponding account balance will be transferred to the collection account and included in Available Funds on that distribution date.

 Distribution Date Account Balance

-June 2008 \$32,000,000

-December 2008 \$24,000,000

-June 2009 \$19,000,000

-December 2009 \$14,000,000
+November 2009 \$85,000,000

+February 2010 \$80,000,000

+May 2010 \$72,000,000

-June 2010 \$10,000,000
+August 2010 \$62,000,000

-December 2010 \$8,000,000
+November 2010 \$55,000,000

+February 2011 \$47,000,000

+May 2011 \$41,000,000

+August 2011 \$34,000,000

-June 2011 \$4,000,000
+November 2011 \$27,000,000

+February 2012 \$21,000,000

+May 2012 \$16,000,000

+August 2012 \$11,000,000

+November 2012 \$6,000,000

-All remaining funds on deposit in the capitalized interest account on the June 2012 distribution date will be transferred to the collection account and included in Available Funds on that distribution date.
+All remaining funds on deposit in the capitalized interest account on the February 2014 distribution date will be transferred to the collection account and included in Available Funds on that distribution date.

-The capitalized interest account is intended to enhance the likelihood of timely distributions of interest to the noteholders through the June 2012 distribution date.
+The capitalized interest account is intended to enhance the likelihood of timely distributions of interest to the noteholders through the February 2014 distribution date.